TrueBlocks/trueblocks-khedra/book/src/user_manual/getting_started.md

   scraper:               # Required.
 (One of: api, scraper, monitor, ipfs, control)
     enabled: true                  # `true` if the service is enabled
     sleep: 12                      # Seconds between scraping batches (see note 6)
-    batch_size: 500                # Number of blocks to process in a batch (range: 50-10000)
+    batchSize: 500                # Number of blocks to process in a batch (range: 50-10000)

   monitor:
     enabled: true
     sleep: 12                      # Seconds between scraping batches (see note 6)
-    batch_size: 500                # Number of blocks processed in a batch (range: 50-10000)
+    batchSize: 500                # Number of blocks processed in a batch (range: 50-10000)

   api:
     enabled: true